JFB: Jacobian-Free Backpropagation for Implicit Networks: Implicit Network Formulation

-A more classic viewpoint is to think of each fixed point as a solution to an optimization problem that models the learning task (as is typical in inverse problems).
-Network weights $\Theta$ are tuned to make the optimizer closely resemble the solution to the learning task.
-In this case, the network operator $T_\Theta$ behaves as an algorithmic update for iteratively solving the optimization problem (see Algorithm \ref{alg: FPN_Abstract}).

-\paragraph{Convergence} The guarantee of finitely many loops in Steps 3 and 4 of Algorithm \ref{alg: FPN_Abstract} is a direct consequence of a classic functional analysis result by Banach \cite{banach1922operations}.
-This same approach is used by several implicit models~\cite{ghaoui2019implicit,winston2020monotone,jeon2021differentiable}.
-A variation of this theorem for our setting is presented below.
+\paragraph{Convergence} Finitely many loops in Steps 3 and 4 of Algorithm \ref{alg: FPN_Abstract} is guaranteed by a classic functional analysis result \cite{banach1922operations}.
+This approach is used by several implicit networks~\cite{ghaoui2019implicit,winston2020monotone,jeon2021differentiable}.
+Below we present a variation of Banach's result for our setting.

 \begin{assumption} The mapping $T_\Theta$ is $L$-Lipschitz with respect to its inputs $(u,d)$, \ie,